jocelynjoel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 14 displays lines containing the pattern “root” from the file /etc/passwd task 15 displays the number of lines that contain the pattern “bin” in the file /etc/passwd task 16 displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. task 17 display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+task 14 displays lines containing the pattern “root” from the file /etc/passwd task 15 displays the number of lines that contain the pattern “bin” in the file /etc/passwd task 16 displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. task 17 displays all the lines in the file /etc/passwd that do not contain the pattern “bin”. task 18 displays all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well